All official European Union website addresses are in the europa.eu domain.

 Energy services for heating and cooling, cooking, lighting, transport and manufacturing are vital for society’s functioning.
 Over the past two decades, renewable energy production and consumption have increased rapidly across the EU in response to dedicated policies and measures, and facilitated by rapid technological progress.
 As a result, greenhouse gas emissions across the EU energy system have decreased steadily since 1990, and the EU has achieved its 20% renewable energy target in 2020.
-22.5% of energy consumed in the EU in 2022 was generated from renewable sources.
+In 2023, renewable energy sources represented an estimated 24.1% of the European Union’s final energy use.

 Solar panels on rooftops, electric cars and wind turbines on the horizon are becoming quite common and ordinary sights across Europe.
 Yet, fossil fuels remain the largest source of energy.